 Layla Weighted Blanket for the Win

-While you’re mattress online shopping, why not upgrade the rest of your sleeping experience?
-The Layla Weighted Blanket is made from 300 thread-count, 100% cotton so it’s easy to wash.
+While you’re mattress shopping online, why not upgrade the rest of your sleeping experience?
+The Layla Weighted Blanket is made from 300 thread-count, 100% cotton, making it easy to wash.
 And the soft fleece on top makes it easy to pretend you’re being snuggled by 100 puppies.

 Our blanket is available in a variety of sizes, so you can always find the right one for your sleep zone.
 Stop staring at the ceiling all night and start dreaming about winning Olympic gold.
 Shop the Layla Weighted Blanket today!